Table.parse

 - If a column in

-error is raised. - If no columns have been selected for parsing,
+Invalid_Value_Typeerror is raised. - If no columns have been selected for parsing, a

-error is raised. - If some values in a column did not match the expected datatype
+No_Input_Columns_Selectederror is raised. - If some values in a column did not match the expected datatype format,

-problem is reported.
-The problematic cells are replaced withNothing
+Invalid_Formatproblem is reported.
+The problematic cells are replaced withNothing.

 Remarks